NRL Tasmania: Representative Team

 Tasmania Rugby League Team is the representative team of the Tasmanian Rugby League.
-They have competed in many competitions since their first game in 1954, most notably in the Affiliated States Championship (sometimes combined with South Australia.
+They have competed in many competitions since their first game in 1954, most notably in the Affiliated States Championship.

 NRL Matches in Tasmania

 NRL club Melbourne Storm have played three NRL trial matches in Hobart, all at the North Hobart Oval.

 In December 2013, it was reported that the Penrith Panthers were in talks with the Tasmanian Government to play Regular Season Matches in Hobart.
 However, this proposal never ended up becoming a reality, and no Regular Season NRL matches have ever been played in Tasmania.

 In July 2022, it was reported that the Tasmanian Government were in talks with the Melbourne Storm on bringing games back to Hobart.

-In September 2024, it was confirmed the new Macquarie Point Stadium will host one NRL game per season from 2029 onwards.
+In September 2024, it was confirmed the new Macquarie Point Stadium will host one NRL game per season from 2031 onwards.